Philip Lane (composer): Film score reconstruction

 After being invited to look after the estate of Richard Addinsell in 1993, Lane began a new career reconstructing lost film scores of Addinsell's, the first being Goodbye, Mr Chips, and later the full Warsaw Concerto amongst others, the originals of which had been destroyed by the studios as was common practice at the time.
 Lane has since performed similar rescue work on film scores such as The Quiet Man, The 39 Steps, The Lady Vanishes and Kind Hearts and Coronets by composers such as Malcolm Arnold, Georges Auric, William Alwyn, Arthur Bliss, Francis Chagrin, Ernest Irving, Clifton Parker, Victor Young and many others.

 Having perfect pitch, Lane reconstructs the original orchestrations by watching the original films repeatedly, listening to the original soundtrack recorded, often under character dialogue and sound effects.
 In the case of recent scores there are usually soundtrack CDs devoid of extraneous sounds to work from, but despite the change in status of film music, present day composers still mislay their scores.
-He has consequently reconstructed music by Jerry Goldsmith, Randy Edelman and James Horner.
-If the composers are still alive, the composer usually encourages them to do the reconstruction themselves, although so far, they have declined.
+He has consequently been requested to reconstruct music by Jerry Goldsmith, Randy Edelman and James Horner.
+If the composers are still alive, Lane usually encourages them to do the reconstruction themselves, although so far, several have declined.
 He has since been asked to appear and write a number of radio documentaries about his reconstructions of film music.